 - Interview with the Director of Admissions (the school will contact you to schedule this).

 - Once we have determined that you and our program are a good fit we will send an offer of enrollment that will include your contract and school policies and manuals.

-- You will have two weeks to read the policies and manuals, sign the contract, and submit it along with the tuition deposit.
+- You will have one week to read the policies and manuals, sign the contract, and submit it along with the tuition deposit.

 We do not have a specific deadline.
 We offer admission to an upcoming start date until the class is full.
 In order to ensure you secure a space for a specific start we encourage you to apply at least one month in advance of that date.

 All applicants must provide proof of the following: